 In the past, brands will encourage social media followers to purchase from the link in the bio or the link in the caption.
-This is rapidly changing, as social media sites find ways to integrate online shops directly into their platform.
+In recent years, social media sites developed ways to integrate online shops directly into their platform.

 Online shopping right from within a social media post has become increasingly popular with Gen Z and millennials.
 With social shopping or social commerce, consumers can now directly purchase items straight from a social media post without going through the whole checkout funnel of the usual e-commerce website.

 Instagram has Shoppable Posts and TikTok has TikTok Shopping.
 Facebook made improvements to its Facebook Shop and made it easy to set up.
 And other sites are also on their way to developing their own shopping-related functionalities.

 This trend will continue, as social media platforms invest in creative ways to keep consumers on their platforms for longer periods.
 And since they get a cut of the action, it’s also in their best interest to improve their social commerce tools.

 For 2023, it’s predicted the social commerce will account for $30 billion in sales which is 20% of the global retail e-commerce sales.
 And with Gen Z driving the popularity of TikTok, it’s not uncommon for social commerce to reach $2.9 trillion by 2026.

 Direct-to-Consumer (DTC or D2C) is here to stay.
 Even as the pandemic wanes and consumers frequent brick-and-mortar stores again, the convenience they’ve experienced from shopping online will remain.